Diabetes is not a life sentence.

 Now let’s get to the mechanism of blood sugar maintenance.

 The body has to maintain a certain level of sugar in the body, let’s say 100 mg/dl.
 This action is executed by two main organs, namely the Liver and Pancreas.
-The liver controls your blood sugar levels when you are not eating and the Pancreas controls the blood sugar when you eat.
+The liver controls your blood sugar levels when you are not eating and the Pancreas controls your blood sugar when you eat.

 How do they do that?

-Well, when you eat the Pancreas produces insulin which lowers the blood sugar.
+Well, when you eat the Pancreas produces insulin which lowers blood sugar.
 It mainly does 3 things.

 - Meet the immediate energy requirement inside the cells